-6.2.1 Disciplinary matters, except in the case of breaches of vehicle requirements, will ordinarily be referred to the Licensing Sub Committee or will be dealt with by officers.
+6.2.1 Disciplinary matters, except in the case of mechanical defeats to the vehicle, will ordinarily be referred to the Licensing Sub Committee or will be dealt with by officers.
 One of the functions of the Licensing Sub Committee is to consider the impact of transgressions of the law on the fitness of an individual to hold a hackney carriage or private hire licence and to take the action appropriate to the circumstances.